docsforadobe/illustrator-scripting-guide/docs/scripting/positioning.md

 # Page-item positioning and dimensions

 Illustrator uses simple, two-dimensional geometry in the form of points to record the position of page item objects in a document.
 Every page item object in a document has a position property that defines a fixed point as a pair of page coordinates in the format [x, y].
-The fixed point is the top-left corner of the object’s bounding box.
+The fixed point is the top-left corner of the object's bounding box.

-For information on the types of objects that comprise the page items collection, see “The artwork tree” on
+For information on the types of objects that comprise the page items collection, see "The artwork tree" on

 A point is designated by a pair of coordinates: